Preventive Service Planning

 This document applies only to the following language version(s):

-In TDS replication setup there may be more than one replication queue on different replication contexts from a supplier (server that sends changes) to a consumer (server that gets the changes).
-The changes sent on any of these replication queues do not depend on the changes sent in any other replication queue.
+In Directory Server replication setup there may be more than one replication queue on different replication contexts from a supplier (server that sends changes) to a consumer (server that gets the changes).
+The changes sent on any of these replication queues are independent of the changes sent in any other replication queue.

 Its not feasible to synchronize different replication queues.
 For the business case where order of replication changes on different queues is important, replication must be reconfigured to put such entries under the same replication context (or suffix).